gilmore-lab/protocols/Post-session-protocol-high-density-eeg.md

 -  When you are finished, safely eject the target Mac as if it’s any other disk

 ### Archive Files
-- Copy participant folder containing the files below to the Participant's folder on the external drive (Gilmore-700GB):
+- Copy participant folder containing the files below to the Participant's folder on the external drive (Gilmore-700GB) -this drive may be ready by the PowerBookG4:
   - Archive.sit
+    - *Stimulus_Set_* Copy
     - ThreshblinkXX folder
       - Matlab Export folder (participantID_TestDate_time)
         - .pdh file
         - Data_mtg0 folder
         - Data folder
         - Exp_MATL_HCN_128_Avg folder
-      - *Stimulus_Set_* Copy
       -  RLS.txt file
       -  CndParams file
       -  QETXT file